- Labor Rights

 Began Program: 2004

-India is a massive democracy with 1.65 billion people, twenty-eight states, and fifteen official languages.
-Despite strong legal protections, justice, equality, and dignity elude millions of people.
-The struggle for rights and survival takes place in a context where more than a third of the country lives under the poverty line and India’s poorest strive for control over their land and livelihoods and to live free from abuse and exploitation.
+India is a massive democracy composed of 1.65 billion people, 28 states, and 15 official languages.
+Yet despite some relatively strong legal protections, justice, equality, and dignity elude millions of people.
+The struggle for rights and survival takes place in a context where more than a third of the country lives under the poverty line and the poorest and most marginalized strive to live free from abuse and exploitation.

-The hope for India lies in its extremely vibrant civil society, in which human rights organizations are doing groundbreaking work that is delivering concrete change to the lives of millions.
+The hope for India lies in its extremely vibrant civil society, in which human rights organizations are doing groundbreaking work and impacting the lives of millions.

 “The Fund understands that development is a process, and that social change in traditional societies takes time.
 The Fund’s ongoing support has allowed us to put the priorities of low-income, single women onto India’s national agenda.”Dr. Ginny Shrivastava, Astha Sansthan, India